 It took a moment to catch my breath.
 One feather, and then another, and then another, in every direction, as far as I could see.

-The tears began to flow again.
-But they were different—these tears were filled with relief and joy and promise.
+The tears flowed, again.
+But this time they were different—these were filled with relief and joy and promise.
 And so I offered one more deep and soulful prayer.

 This time, it was a prayer of gratitude.